|

 Owen Williams

-Pioneering British exponent in the engineering and architectureof concrete structures.
+Pioneering British exponent of the engineering and architectureof concrete structures.

 born 20th March 1890, Tottenham, London